Sevcec

-Sevcec was a Spanish-language talk show, hosted by journalist Pedro Sevcec and broadcast by Telemundo from 1994 until 1999.
+Sevcec is a Spanish-language talk show, hosted by journalist Pedro Sevcec and broadcast by Telemundo from 1994 until 1999.
 It aired weekdays at 4:00 p.m. from 1994 through 1998 and at 2:00 p.m from 1998-1999 Eastern Time.

 Broadcast history

 The show was created in 1994 by Telemundo's then-president Joaquin Blaya, who also helped create the Cristina show during his years as president of rival network Univision.
 Pedro Sevcec, who at the time was a co-anchor and reporter for Ocurrió Así, was selected to host and the show was titled Sevcec after his last name.
-It was the first Spanish-language talk show in the U.S. to have a male host, with Sevcec being dubbed the "Latin Phil Donahue".
+It was the first American Spanish-language talk show to have a male host, with Sevcec being dubbed the "Latin Phil Donahue".

 The show became a success, taping over 1,200 episodes and winning seven Emmy Awards.
 However, with the show being up against the long-running Cristina in the 4:00 p.m. timeslot, Sevcecs ratings began to decline and it was cancelled in 1999.
 Laura en America took over the timeslot upon its arrival to the network that year.